-Gather seven of Showtime’s top actresses and female showrunners for a frank conversation about sex on television, and the discussion will turn into a frank chat about pushing boundaries and exploitation.
+Gather seven of Showtime’s top actresses and female showrunners for a frank conversation about sex on television, and the discussion will turn into a honest talk about pushing boundaries and exploitation.

 Representatives from Shameless, Masters of Sex and recent Golden Globes winner The Affair were on-hand Monday at the Television Critics Association’s winter press tour to lend a female perspective on sexuality in television.

 “Nothing has been, ‘Oh, we’re on Showtime.
 We got to show some titties,'” said Shameless executive producer Nancy Pimental, who suggests that her writers’ room is genderless.
 “We have to check our penises and vaginas at the door.
 It’s about the craft, the art.”